brunopk/sc-rpi/doc/mqtt.md

 # MQTT

 **To work with MQTT, it's very useful to have [MQTT Explorer](https://mqtt-explorer.com/).
-It can be installed on macOS using Homebrew.
+It can be installed on macOS using Homebrew or as a Home Assistant add-on (see [Gollum add-on repository for Home Assistant](https://github.com/GollumDom/addon-repository) and [this](https://community.home-assistant.io/t/addon-mqtt-explorer-new-version/603739/5) post on HA forum).
 This application is extremely helpful for development and troubleshooting.**

 ## MQTT integration with HA